Antipaxos is a small islet with an area of 5 km2, part of the Paxi group. It is located 2 km south of Paxos

 (shingle but with sandy sea floor).
 Both beaches have beach taverns offering sunbeds and umbrellas for the clients.
 The water appears to be bright blue and transparent due to the white color of the sand, reminding of the Carribbean beaches.

-Although there are roads, you cannot go by car to Antipaxos because there is no ferry line - the only way to get to the island is by boat.
+Although there are roads, you cannot go by car to Antipaxos because there is no ferry line - the only way to get to the island is by boat from Paxos.
 No hotels are available but there are a few privates villas with pools which promise the best stay for those who want to escape civilization.